Senior Administrative Fellows Program

 To assist faculty who have an interest in or talent for administration, the Office of the Provost coordinates the Senior Administrative Fellows program.
 This program allows selected faculty to explore senior administration without having to take time away from teaching, service, or research.

-A total of five to eight faculty members are selected from nominations each year as Senior Administrative Fellows.
+A small group of faculty members are selected from nominations each year as Senior Administrative Fellows.
 The Fellows work together for approximately four hours per month in exploration of the “nuts and bolts” of senior administration at KU.
 Fellows benefit from:

 - Time spent with senior administrators at KU exploring the nature of the work they do and the challenges they face;

 - Twice-monthly meetings designed to give a general overview of all the major units of the university including administrative units such as budget, human resources, general counsel, and governmental relations;